 Ten years from now, you are a resident of Atlas Island.
-You cut the final economic tie with your country of origin by selling your house and using that money to purchase a comfortable bluewater catamaran in which you are currently sitting.
+You cut your final economic tie with your country of origin by selling your house and using that money to purchase your comfortable and self sufficient solar-electric catamaran in which you are currently sitting.
 You are docked at a floating platform in international waters.
 This platform is run by a private operating company as a free city.
 Outside your window you see the vessels of hundreds of other seasteaders docked at this, and surrounding, platforms.

 You remain a citizen of a land based nation state and are free to use your passport for international travel.
 Your catamaran, however, is flagged in St Kitts and Nevis which is now your tax residence.
 St Kitts and Nevis collects no income or capital gains taxes.
 They also provide significant regulatory freedom for seasteaders, enforcing only the basic criminal laws against violence and theft.
 Your interactions on the platform are governed by a resident contract which you must explicitly agree to before docking there.

 Most of your business is with other seasteaders who share similar values.
 There are a wide variety of businesses including dining and entertainment establishments based on floating vessels as well as the platforms themselves.
 Prices are low and service is excellent due to competition and innovation.
 As well, the platform is strategically located along a major shipping route, allowing trade with businesses around the world and access to the resources necessary to grow your business.